 Our knowledge to you.

-Government IT leaders at the federal, state and municipal levels must stay ahead of industry trends to boost efficiencies and create more opportunities for growth and advancement, ultimately paving the way for the next 20 years and beyond.
+Government IT leaders at the federal, state, and municipal levels must stay ahead of industry trends to boost efficiencies and create more opportunities for growth and advancement, ultimately paving the way for the next 20 years and beyond.
 The speed, stability, flexibility and security of fiber optics is one major factor that will keep governments – and economies – moving forward.

 Pennsylvania leaders are meeting the challenges with creative solutions.
-The commonwealth recently announced the hiring of its first Chief Digital Officer, a position created to spearhead the establishment of a state data management and data governance strategy.
+In June 2020, the Commonwealth announced hiring its first Chief Digital Officer, a position created to spearhead the establishment of a state data management and data governance strategy.

-The Restore Pennsylvania initiative includes policies that provide reliable broadband to all parts of the commonwealth, but the amount of fiber currently in the ground is not enough to support the growing demands.
-5G in converged networks means there will be more endpoints, requiring more scalability.
-If governments want to see the proliferation of SMART cities, they have a responsibility to adopt technologies that lead the way, including fast, dedicated Internet for everyone, regardless of proximity to large cities.
+The Restore Pennsylvania initiative includes policies that provide reliable broadband to all parts of the Commonwealth.
+Still, the amount of fiber currently in the ground is not enough to support the growing demands.
+5G in converged networks means more endpoints will require more scalability.
+If governments want to see the proliferation of SMART cities, they are responsible for adopting technologies that lead the way, including fast, dedicated Internet for everyone, regardless of proximity to large cities.

-Clearly, there are some significant ways in which governments can benefit from choosing to embrace fiber optic networks.
+Clearly, there are some significant ways in which governments can benefit from choosing to embrace fiber networks.

 The ability to transition to remote work is essential for business continuity in the event of unforeseen circumstances, which can prevent people from reporting physically to an office.
 The COVID-19 pandemic, when many businesses transitioned staff to remote work, is the most recent example of how quickly IT leaders must be able to move.

-In addition to offering the scalability needed during emergency situations, continuing to promote remote work options will help governments remain competitive as employers in a post-COVID world, where telecommuting may become more of the norm.
+In addition to offering the scalability needed during emergencies, continuing to promote remote work options will help governments remain competitive as employers in a post-COVID world, where telecommuting may become more of the norm.
 Fiber provides the scalability required of infrastructure within facilities to meet increased needs for bandwidth brought on by more remote work.